 Often, you may not even be considered for a job without one, even if you have an impressive resume.
 The exam can be tough, and some find they must take and retake the exam.

-Utilize resources like Crush the PMP Exam; companies like this, offer study materials that provide insight into best test-taking practices and help you earn your certification.
+There are sites that offer online coaching and mock tests; companies like these offer study materials that provide insight into best test-taking practices and help you earn your certification.

 Get Additional Certification

 As a project manager, you can never learn enough to become better at your job.
 Because so many people have their PMP certification already, getting additional training and certifications is one of the best ways to advance your career.

 A few of these include an MPM, or master project manager, whose education in the vein of doctor, lawyer, and engineer licensure.
 This certification is designed for those with that already have three years of project management experience or those that already have a master’s degree.

 Another is called the CPM, or certified project manager.
 This certification is internationally recognized and is based on a wide range of skills: IT, marketing, finance, human resources, and risk and quality management.
 These subjects make the CPM a well-rounded certification that looks good on any resume.

 For this degree, you must first have a bachelor’s degree as well as four years of experience, and 36 hours of CPM training.
 However, Project Management in IT Security—also known as PMITS—is a degree that focuses specifically on upholding the security and protection of a project.

 These days a lot of projects are done in agile methodology, often project managers perform scrum master role.
 Having a scrum master’s certification is not only going to push you further, you can also perform your job better.